 8. When will I be notified of the time and day of the class?

 In your admissions application, you will have a chance to designate which time and day would be preferable for you.
 Shortly after we have solidified our enrollment in early August, we will take into account the varying schedules and the time-zones, along with individual student requests, to create our two class sections – that is when you will be notified.

 9. Will I have to purchase a textbook?

 For this year, no. We will recommend suggested texts, but will primarily make use of customized lectures, handouts and a host of produced and unproduced screenplays.

 10. I'm an alum.
 Do I get a discount?

 Yes, alumni of Chapman University can enroll in the program for $3,800.

 There will be anywhere from 6-8 students per section.
 The amount of section depends on the number of students enrolled.

-Dodge College offers thirty minute, virtual info sessions where you can meet with the instructor, take a tour of the Adobe Connect Technology, and ask questions about the program and admission requirements.
+Dodge College offers thirty minute, virtual info sessions where you can meet one-on-one with the instructor, take a tour of the Adobe Connect Technology, and ask questions about the program and admission requirements.

 Please note: The online info session uses Adobe Connect technology.
 You will need the following components to access the info session: